finalwebsites/oceanwp-child-theme/README.md

 Child Theme for the OceanWP WordPress theme.

 ### Usage
-Simply download the zip and upload the zip (oceanwp-child-theme-master.zip) under your WordPress dashboard at Appearance > Themes.
+Simply download the zip and upload the zip file under your WordPress dashboard at Appearance > Themes.
 Or extract and upload via FTP at wp-content/themes/.

 ### Renaming